Table of Contents

 IV.
 Issue: Religion and Politics

 Our society makes special efforts to separate two fundamental human experiences: religion and politics.
 Such separation, however, has proven impossible, as is demonstrated by the debates over abortion policy, public school curricula, and the family.
 Especially in Texas, a very traditional and moralistic culture, it is impossible to talk about one without the other.
 When politicians begin talking about values and ethics, voters should listen with a skeptical ear.
 It's possible that their comments are rooted in deeply held beliefs.
 But they may also have purely strategic goals in mind.
 Sometimes, it's hard to tell the difference.
-You might enjoy some of the links on the following pages.
+You might enjoy some of the resources below ... just click on the links.
 Let me know what you think.
-(Click on the images below for more resources.)

 There is a myriad of small ethnic groups from all over the world in Texas.
 Native Americans were never a large part of the Texas population.
 An original group that was forced to migrate or was killed was comprised of the Caddo, Wichita, Kyowa, Karankawa, Tonkawa, Apache, and Comanche.
 A second group, forced into Texas from the eastern US, were also forced to migrate or killed.
 They were the Cherokee, Delaware, Kickapoo, Seminole, Shawnee, Alabama, and Coushatta.
 Currently there are approximately 400 Alabama-Coushatta on a Polk County reservation.
 A small group of Tigua lives near El Paso.
 A small group of Kickapoo migrates in and out of the Eagle Pass area.